liamzebedee/tendermint-rs/docs/SPEC.md

 getvalue
     get current value at round

-message wrappers
+types
     for each protocol buffers message
     we want to wrap it in our own datatype

+    vote
+        from_message
+            wraps the message as an inner type new_signed(keypair, data) -> signed message

+        sig_envelope
+            all fields in proto message

+        get_type -> enum{Precommit, Prevote}
+        verify_sig
+        verify(clock)
+            validates with an abstract clock which validates the time is recent (within idk 30s)

     transaction
+        from_message
+            wraps the message as an inner type new_signed(keypair, data) -> signed message
-        .hash function which computes the sha256 hash .verify_sig function which validates the signature is correct
+        .hash function which computes the sha256 hash .verify_sig function which validates the signature is correct for the sender sig_envelope
+            all fields in proto message

     vote
+        new()
-        .verify_sig function which validates the signature is correct for the sender
+        .verify_sig function which validates the signature is correct for the sender sig_envelope
+            all fields in proto message

     block
         .hash function which computes canonical hash for list of txs stores block in store by hash for later pickup

+txs_to_proposal(txs, previous_block_hash, height, proposer_keypair, round) -> Block, ProposeMessage
+    takes txs, makes block
+    makes hash
+    this is value for proposal
+    signs proposal message

 AbstractMonotonicClock
     used for local testing of timeouts etc.